 My husband and I went to the local Humane Society on a Saturday morning, after waiting years for the right time to get a dog.
 In the past, we moved around a lot and just didn’t feel it was the right time for us to care for another living creature.
 After getting a permanent home for ourselves and also getting our schedules to slow down, we knew it was the perfect time to grow our family.

 We had been following the Facebook page associated with the Humane Society we were going to visit, so we had a few dogs in mind that we wanted to meet.
-One was a 6-month-old lab (Nash), another was a 1-year-old lab (Leo), and the last was a 3-year-old hound mix (Sally).
+According to the rescue, one was a 6-month-old lab (Nash), another was a 1-year-old lab (Leo), and the last was a 3-year-old hound mix (Sally). (note: all breed details provided by rescue organizations are a best guess as no DNA tests or AKC paperwork is required for adoption information).
 My husband and I grew up with Labrador retrievers, so we were fairly comfortable with the breed.
 We told the employees which dogs we’d like to meet, and they brought out Sally first.

 As they were getting Sally, another employee told us Sally’s story, saying she had been in the shelter the longest at eight months and rarely got visitors.
 She was found on the side of the road in June 2016 and brought into the shelter.
 She had been adopted out a couple of months before our visit but was brought back within a few days because she was “too hyper” for the household.
 When she was brought back to the shelter, she experienced some depression, stopped eating, lost weight and stopped socializing with the other dogs.
 Our hearts instantly fell for this pup, and we wanted a better life for her.